FAQ’s

 No. Particularly if this is something you are offering to friends and family.

 Increasingly certification is becoming more necessary.
-As states look to medicaid coverage for doulas, they are requiring certification.
-California requires certification for doulas who are being reimbursed by Medi-Cal.
+As Medicaid, insurance and HSAs consider coverage for doulas, many are requiring certification.
+California requires training for doulas who are being reimbursed by Medi-Cal.
 Hospitals and parents appreciate the accountability that certification entails.
 In a national survey, doulas who are certified are paid at a higher rate.

 Where can I stay nearby the Santa Rosa workshop?